microsoftgraph/msgraph-bicep-types/samples/deploy-template/README.md

    - Check that the ARM template syntax is valid

 3. **Configuration Errors**:
-   - Ensure `appsettings.json` is copied to the output directory
    - Verify all placeholder values have been replaced with actual values

 ### Logs and Debugging